Customer Surveys: the key to improving your business

 Date of Publication: 24/06/2022

+In order to have a successful digital marketing strategy, it is essential to have all the information about the target audience and the market you are entering.
 Ignoring this information would mean undertaking a project without knowing the ins and outs.
-Therefore, this means acting in isolation from the realities of the market.
-Thus, it is essential to identify the needs and also what its targets expect before applying a specific strategy.
-Also, it is equally important to gauge the satisfaction of your users or customers.
-So, this is where the survey comes in as the ultimate marketing weapon.
+In other words, it means acting in isolation from the realities of the market.
+Therefore, it is important to gauge the satisfaction of your users and understand your customers.
+This is where surveys come in as the ultimate marketing weapons.

 Polls provide real numbers

 In the press, polls are used to make articles about more than just the few people quoted in the article.
-In particular, an article carries much more weight if it talks about an issue affecting a large proportion of the population rather than just a few people.
+In particular, an article carries much more weight if it talks about an issue affecting the larger population rather than a few people.
 Exactly the same applies to customer service surveys.

 In fact, it is necessary to know whether an angry customer's complaint is an isolated case or whether it is shared by other customers.
 Similarly, one satisfied customer doesn’t mean that a start-up is on its way to a huge IPO.
 Hence, surveys can help to assess how representative individual experiences and views are.

 Surveys provide essential benchmarks

-Surveys highlight the 'why'
+Customer surveys highlight the 'why'

+Explicit data is needed to complete an algorithm’s reveal.
+Thus, it serves a specific purpose: to disclose or express information without approximation or ambiguity.
 In particular, explicit data is usually obtained directly from people through surveys.
-It is inherently more reliable for understanding the motivations behind actions.
-So, Amazon could have collected explicit data by asking this simple question: "Are you buying this product as a gift?
+It is inherently more reliable for understanding the motivations behind customers’ actions.
+So, an example question that could be used to collect explicit data from a customer is: "Are you buying this product as a gift?”

-Surveys give voice
+Customer surveys to give voice

 Reference List: